 Then we were beaten by Wimbledon in the FA Cup Final and John Aldridge missed a penalty depriving Kenny and Liverpool of their second double.
 Nut-kicking two.

 It still pains me to this day.
-Still essentially a petulant 9 year old I don’t want to talk about it…just two things though…
+Still essentially a petulant nine-year-old I don’t want to talk about it…just two things though…

 Firstly, Peter Beardsley opened the scoring with a perfectly good goal which was disallowed because the referee didn’t play the advantage.
 Secondly, all this bollocks about the Wimbledon players intimidating Liverpool in the tunnel is just that: the huge, pendulous, mythical gonads of a 90-year-old giant.